-The fees are $105.00 for the passport and $100.00 for the Consular Report of Birth, for a total of $205.00.
-We accept only cash either by Mongolian Tugrugs or by U.S. dollars.
-Please check the requirements on U.S. banknotes here (PDF 34 KB).
-We cannot accept personal checks.
-The application fee can be paid when you come in for an interview.
+The fees are $135.00 for the passport and $100.00 for the Consular Report of Birth, for a total of $235.00.
+You can pay in cash U.S. dollars or equivalent tugriks.
+Please note that payment can’t be mixed.
+Please check the requirements on U.S. banknotes (PDF 34 KB)).
+Please pay when you come to submit applications.

 Come to the Embassy – both parents and child: